vbsw/love2d-demo/README.md

 See file COPYRIGHT.

 ## Executing Source (Windows)
-Download LÖVE (love2d) and this package.
-Drag-n-Drop this package on love.exe.
+Download LÖVE (love2d) and this source.
+Unpack the source.
+Drag-n-Drop the unpacked folder with source on love.exe.

-Demo was tested with LÖVE 11.5 and early build of 12.0.
+Demo was tested with LÖVE 11.5 and build of 12.0 from 12.04.2025.

 ## References
 - https://love2d.org